Jamal Benomar

 Jamal Benomar (جمال بنعمر; born c.
 April 1957) is a former UN diplomat.
-He worked at the UN for 25 years, including as a special envoy for Yemen and a special adviser to former Secretary-General Ban Ki-moon.
+He worked at the UN for 25 years, including as a Special Envoy for Yemen and a special adviser to former Secretary-General Ban Ki-moon.
+He is currently chair of the International Center for Dialogue Initiatives.

 Early life and education

 Benomar was born in April 1957 in Nador, north of Morocco.
 At 19, as a political activist known for his peaceful opposition to the government, he was arrested and imprisoned for eight years.

 "I just 'disappeared'," he told the New Internationalist in 1986.
 "That night I was tortured from midnight to 5 o'clock in the morning.
 They used the classical methods: binding the hands and feet of my naked body to an iron bar and whipping the soles of my feet while forcing my head back in a bucket of excrement."

-After eight months in a secret detention centre in Casablanca, Benomar was finally charged—with conspiracy to overthrow the government, threatening state security, and membership of illegal organisations—and moved to a regular jail.

 He and other political prisoners went on a hunger strike to demand their right to a fair trial.
 The trial finally took place.
 It lasted seven weeks, and at the end, Benomar and his fellow 130 defendants were all found guilty and handed heavy sentences.

 By this time, Amnesty International had been made aware of the cases, and each of the 130 prisoners was adopted by a regional group.
 Benomar's group in Sweden wrote to him for two years before he finally received one of their letters.
 When he and other prisoners went on a 45-day hunger strike, Amnesty sent telegrams and issued appeals on their behalf.
 "It was a great moral support to know that there were people in the other end of the world who were organising all these activities for my release, people who didn't know me but were concerned about human rights," Benomar said.
 "It gave me quite a lot of courage."

-During his time in prison, Benomar earned a bachelor's degree and two master's degrees from the Sorbonne in Paris.
-Following Amnesty's efforts and interventions by his professor in Paris, he was released in 1983, re-arrested soon after and then re-released in 1984, but placed under house arrest.

-Escaping house arrest in 1984, he fled Morocco on a fisherman's boat and flew from Spain to the UK, where he was granted political asylum, Benomar continued his studies at the Sorbonne and completed his doctorate at the University of London.
-He went on to become a lecturer and research associate in African and Middle Eastern politics at the University of Paris VII, and worked as an Africa specialist for Amnesty International in London.

-Prior to his UN career, Benomar served as Director of the Human Rights Program for the Carter Center of Emory University where he worked with former US president Jimmy Carter on human rights, mediation and conflict resolution issues.
+After his release, Benomar fled the country and received asylum in Britain, where he completed his Doctorate at the University of London.